Bee-Lab/BeelabRecaptcha2Bundle/docs/index.md

 <script src="//www.google.com/recaptcha/api.js?hl={{ app.request.locale }}"></script>
 ```

-### 4. Customization
+## 4. Customization

-If you want to customize the render of Recaptcha widget, just override `beelab_recaptcha2_widget`
+If you want to customize the rendering of Recaptcha widget, just override `beelab_recaptcha2_widget`
 widget in one of your form themes.
-For example, suppose you want to display the compact version of the widget, and suppose that
+For example, suppose you want to display the compact version of the widget and suppose that
 you configured a `_form_theme.html.twig` file under `form_themes` option of `twig` configuration.
-You can add to `_form_theme.html.twig` file the following lines:
+You can add to your `_form_theme.html.twig` file the following lines:

 ```html+jinja
 {% block beelab_recaptcha2_widget -%}